-In the 1980s, Beverly Whipple and John Perry were teaching women Kegel exercises for urinary stress incontinence.
-They identified a patch of erectile tissue that can be felt through the front wall of the vagina, directly behind the pubic bone.
-Whipple and Perry named this the Gräfenberg spot after Dr Ernst Gräfenberg, who wrote about the area in 1950.
-Together with sex therapist Alice Khan Ladas, they published a book: ‘The G Spot: And Other Discoveries about Human Sexuality’ in 1982.
-Apparently the publisher suggested shortening the name to the G-spot.
+In the 1980s, Beverly Whipple and John Perry were teaching Kegel exercises to women with urinary stress incontinence.
+They identified a patch of tissue that can be felt through the front wall of the vagina, directly behind the pubic bone that they suggested might cause orgasm in some women.
+They published a book with Alice Khan Ladas: The G Spot: And Other Discoveries about Human Sexuality.
+The authors were not sex researchers.

 The G-spot was named after Dr Ernst Gräfenberg, who wrote about the area in 1950.
 This was clever thinking because it implied symmetry between the sexes.
 Men were known to experience intense pleasure from stimulation of the prostate gland.
 But the anatomical parallels are erroneous.
 Women do not have a prostate gland, which helps explain their lack of interest in anal sex.
 Both homosexual and heterosexual men can obtain intense pleasure from anal stimulation, which is also used when a semen sample is required.